-The prohibited weapons are firearms, illegal knives, clubs, and “prohibited weapons listed in 46.05(a).”9 Illegal knives were removed from this list by H.B.
-1935,
+The weapons covered by the Places Weapons Prohibited statute are firearms, location-restricted knives, clubs, or a “prohibited weapon listed in Section 46.05(a).”10 Illegal knives were removed from this list in 2017 and replaced with “location-restricted knives.”11

-The prohibited weapons from 46.05(a) are explosive weapons, machine guns, short-barrel firearms, firearm silencers, knuckles, armor-piercing ammunition, chemical dispensing devices, zip guns, and tire deflation devices.
-H.B.
-913 added improvised explosive devices to this list, effective September 1, 2017.10 These prohibited weapons are described in more detail in Section 46.01.
+The weapons listed in Section 46.05(a) are: explosive weapons, machine guns, short-barrel firearms, firearm silencers, knuckles, armor-piercing ammunition, chemical dispensing devices, zip guns, tire deflation devices and improvised explosive devices.12 Improvised explosive devices were only added to this list in 2017.13

-Firearm is defined in Subsection 46.01(3) as “any device designed, made, or adapted to expel a projectile through a barrel by using the energy generated by an explosion or burning substance or any device readily convertible to that use.”
-Illegal knives are defined in Subsection 46.01(6) to include the following (1) a knife with a blade over five and one-half inches, (2) a throwing knife, (3) a dagger, (4) a bowie kniife, (5) a sword or (6) a spear.
-This definition will no longer be relevant to new cases after September 1, 2017, and the new concept of “location-restricted knives” will be the relevant definition.
-Location-restricted knives are defined in 46.01(6), effective September 1, 2017, as a “knife with a blade over five and one-half inches.”11
+Firearm is defined in Subsection 46.01(3) as “any device designed, made, or adapted to expel a projectile through a barrel by using the energy generated by an explosion or burning substance or any device readily convertible to that use.”14 The new “location-restricted knives” definition is found in 46.01(6): a “knife with a blade over five and one-half inches.”15

-Club is defined in Subsection 46.01(1) as “an instrument that is specially designed, made, or adapted for the purpose of inflicting serious bodily injury or death by striking a person with the instrument.”
-This is a very broad definition that includes items like baseball bats and axes.
+Club is defined in Subsection 46.01(1) as “an instrument that is specially designed, made, or adapted for the purpose of inflicting serious bodily injury or death by striking a person with the instrument.”16 This is a very broad definition that includes items like baseball bats and axes.

-The Places Weapons Prohibited offense does not apply to (1) peace officers or special investigators (under Article 2.122, Code of Criminal Procedure), (2) so long as they are licensed to carry a gun, active judicial officers (as defined by Section 411.201, Government Code), district, county and municipal attorneys and their assistants and (3) under many circumstances, parole officers, community supervision officers, corrections department officers, honorably retired peace officers and federal criminal investigators.12
+The Places Weapons Prohibited offense does not apply to (1) peace officers or special investigators (under Article 2.122, Code of Criminal Procedure), (2) so long as they are licensed to carry a gun, active judicial officers (as defined by Section 411.201, Government Code), district, county and municipal attorneys and their assistants and (3) under many circumstances, parole officers, community supervision officers, corrections department officers, honorably retired peace officers and federal criminal investigators.17

 Does Places Weapons Prohibited apply to soldiers, officers of the court or penal institution guards?